bthate/genocide/docs/admin.rst

  $ sudo genocide
  $

-You can use genocude <cmd> to run a command directly, use the cmd command to see a list of commands:
+You can use genocide <cmd> to run a command directly, use the cmd command to see a list of commands:

 ::